bootique/bootique/UPGRADE.md

 You can manually override public command names in metadata to return to the old style (see [CommandWithMetadata](https://github.com/bootique/bootique/blob/master/bootique/src/main/java/io/bootique/command/CommandWithMetadata.java)) or embrace the new naming scheme.

+* [bootique-jdbc #6](https://github.com/bootique/bootique-jdbc/issues/6): bootuqye-jdbc uses Tomcat DataSource that has a few dozens of config properties.
+As we migrated JDBC configuration from a map to a []specific class](https://github.com/bootique/bootique-jdbc/blob/master/bootique-jdbc/src/main/java/io/bootique/jdbc/TomcatDataSourceFactory.java), we dropped support for certain noop properties there were supported but ignored in the previous configuration.
+If you get configuration errors, review your configs and remove those properties.
+Also some more info on specific properties:

+  - ```connectionProperties``` property is not supported (as it is unclear why it may be useful)
+  - ```jmxEnabled``` default is changed from true to false.
+  - ```object_name``` is renamed to ```jmxObjectName```.

 ## 0.20

 * [bootique #92](https://github.com/bootique/bootique/issues/92): We created a new application metadata package